ibnu009/rgbm_cli/README.md

 // Without -m defaults to module "general": rgb create page:home

-// To create a new controller in a specific folder:
-// Note: you don't need to reference the folder,
-// Getx will search automatically for the home folder
-// and add your controller there. rgb create controller:dialogcontroller on home

 // To create a new view model in a specific folder:
 // Long form:
 rgb create view_model:view_model_name on home